Paul Ryan's Political Views

 - Ted Cruz's Political Views

 Curious about the political views of Texas Senator Ted Cruz?
-This hub provides an unbiased look at the rising conservative star.
-Could he run for President in 2016?
+This hub provides an unbiased look at the Tea Party darling.

 - Joe Biden's Political Views